justinh-rahb/filament-mixer/cpp/README.md

 # FilamentMixer C++

-Header-only C++ port of the PolyMixer (Experiment A) — a degree-4 polynomial regression trained on [Mixbox](https://github.com/scrtwpns/mixbox) ground truth.
+Header-only C++ port of the PolyMixer (Experiment A) — a degree-4 polynomial regression trained to approximate [Mixbox](https://github.com/scrtwpns/mixbox) behavior.
 Drop-in replacement for `mixbox_lerp`.

+This library is an independent approximation and does not include Mixbox source code, binaries, or data files.

 **Performance:** Mean Delta-E **2.07** vs Mixbox reference.
 Blue + Yellow gives you **green**, not gray.